ngken84/J11Cook_OOP/README.md

 - Whenever you instantiate a class, you can override any method in the class
 - **Aggregation** is a more extensible way to design code on large teams to allow for methods to be more easily split between teams
 - The Properties Util class is a useful tool for passing information in a HashMap<Object, Object> fashion
+- Use **Factory** classes to hide implementation of constructors.
+	- A Vehicle factory can create all the vehicle types like cars, trucks, etc.

 # Classes